leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/essential-google-cloud-infrastructure-core-services.md

 **Uptime checks** can be configured to test the availability.
 The resource to be checked can be an App Engine application, a Compute Engine instance, a URL of a host, or an AWS instance or load balancer.
 The type of uptime check can be set to HTTP, HTTPS, or TCP.

+### Logging
+Cloud Logging allows you to store, search, analyze, monitor, and alert on log data and events from Google Cloud and AWS.
+Logging includes storage for logs, a user interface called Logs Explorer, and an API to manage logs programmatically.
+The service lets you read and write log entries, search and filter your logs, and create log-based metrics.

+### Error Reporting
+Error Reporting counts, analyzes, and aggregates the errors in your running cloud services.
+A centralized error management interface displays the results with sorting and filtering capabilities, and you can even set up real-time notifications when new errors are detected.

+These errors are either reported by the Error Reporting API or are inferred to be errors when Error Reporting inspects log entries for common text patterns such as stack traces.

+Error Reporting groups errors which are considered to have the same root cause.

+### Tracing - View latency of app requests
+Cloud Trace provides **latency** sampling and reporting for Google App Engine, Google HTTP(S) load balancers, and applications instrumented with the Cloud Trace SDKs.
+Reporting includes per-URL statistics and latency distributions.

+Cloud Trace is a distributed tracing system that collects latency data from your applications

+### Cloud Profile
+Poorly performing code increases the latency and cost of applications and web services every day.
+While it’s possible to measure code performance in development environments, the results generally don’t map well to what’s happening in production.

+Cloud Profiler continuously analyzes the performance of CPU or memory-intensive functions executed across an application.
+It  uses statistical techniques and extremely low-impact instrumentation that runs across all production application instances to provide a complete picture of an application’s performance without slowing it down.

+Cloud Profiler helps you optimize your code's performance, find the sources of memory leaks, and reduce your costs.
+Profiler continually analyzes your production services with no noticeable performance impact.

+### Resource monitoring Lab
+In this lab, you learned how to:
+- Monitor your projects
+- Create a Cloud Monitoring workspace
+- Create alerts with multiple conditions
+- Add charts to dashboards
+- Create resource groups
+- Create uptime checks for your services